Arthur Nwankwo: Career

-In 1977, he co-founded Fourth Dimension Publishing Company with his brother publishing books such as Nigeria: 'The Stolen Billions'.
+In 1977, he co-founded Fourth Dimension Publishing Company in Enugu with his brother publishing books such as Nigeria: The Stolen Billions.

 From publishing, Nwankwo dived into the political ring in 1979, when he ran unsuccessfully as the governorship candidate of the People's Redemption Party in Anambra State.
-He later became a critic of the Jim Nwobodo's administration authoring two publications where he accused Nwobodo of maladministration.
+He later became a critic of Jim Nwobodo's administration, authoring two publications in which he accused Nwobodo of maladministration.